 DUIs are no laughing matter in Orange County.
 Driving under the influence is more serious than a simple traffic violation; it’s treated as a criminal offense.
-And with California DUI penalties becoming stricter than they were in the past, you can’t afford to go without proper legal defense in a DUI case.
+And with California DUI penalties becoming stricter than they were in the past, you can’t afford to go without proper legal defense by a reputable Los Angeles DUI lawyer in a DUI case.

 Legal costs might seem like a lot, especially if you’re worried that your situation can’t improve.
 But we have seen countless DUI defendants come out of their cases with lighter charges, less extreme penalties, or even being cleared of all charges.
 A Laguna Niguel DUI attorney can help you too.